cloudmesh-community/fa19-516-144/project/report.md

 ##### Matching More Cases Than Intended

-By the definition of re the '.' symbol matches any single character.
+By the definition of re the '\.' symbol matches any single character.
-Under most practical circumstance this should match on a literal '.' character
+Under most practical circumstance this should match on a literal '\.' character
 since all paths in the cloudmesh.yaml config are presented as dotpaths.
 Due to these design choices it is technically possible for the expressions
 to encrypt more values than intended.

-Example) regexp = '.*security.secrets.foo'
+Example) regexp = '\.\*security\.secrets\.foo'

 Let us have somewhere in cloudmesh.yaml the following